 Fix the base image

 If you’re working on a vintage photo that’s been scanned, you may need to start by fixing defects first.
 Use a photo editing healing tool to remove scratches, dust, and any nicks or mars.
-For steps on doing that, check out this article on how to digitally restore old photos.
+For steps on doing that, check out this article on digitally restoring old photos.

 If you’re working on a color or sepia image, neutralize the colors by converting it to black and white.
 Add the black-and-white adjustment layer instead of converting to the grayscale mode for more flexibility.